SadaPay/setup-node-with-sada-registry/README.md

-# How to use this action in your workflow
+# Composite action to setup node with sadapay registry

 This works just like any other action you are currently using.
 See example below